MoralBench: Moral Evaluation of LLMs: Benchmark and Method

 \subsection{Moral Foundations Theory}

-According to Moral Foundations Theory, five core moral values are first identified as essential and universal in human society: Harm, Fairness, In-group, Authority, and Purity \cite{graham2009liberals,haidt2004intuitive,graham2013moral}.
-These concepts were later updated to six: Care/Harm, Fairness/Cheating, Loyalty/Betrayal, Authority/Subversion, Sanctity/Degradation, and Liberty/Oppression \cite{iyer2012understanding}.
-These six fundamental moral values can be measured using several tools developed based on the theory, such as the Moral Foundations Questionnaire and Moral Foundations Vignettes.
+According to Moral Foundations Theory, five core moral values are first identified as essential and universal in human society: Care/Harm, Fairness/Cheating, Loyalty/Betrayal, Authority/Subversion and Sanctity/Degradation \cite{graham2009liberals,haidt2004intuitive,graham2013moral}.
+These concepts were later expanded to six foundations, with Liberty/Oppression added as the sixth \cite{iyer2012understanding}.
+These six fundamental moral values can be measured using several tools developed based on the theory, such as the Moral Foundations Questionnaire \cite{graham2009liberals} and Moral Foundations Vignettes \cite{clifford2015moral}.
 These tools usually use a scale from 0-5, where 5 indicates a strong inclination towards this foundation.
 Moral Foundations Theory and its measurement tools have been extensively employed in a variety of research studies designed to assess human moral tendencies.
 In this paper, we attempt to apply these concepts to evaluate the moral identity of LLMs.
 We will pose morally related questions to the LLMs, whose responses will then be assessed and scored according to each of the five moral foundations.
 Explanations for each moral foundation are provided below, and more details about these moral foundations can be found in the Appendix.